eth-protocol-fellows/cohort-five/program-guide/repo-guide.md

 Merge access will be granted relatively widely.
 Cohort organizers will merge your first PRs but then feel free to reach out to get the access.

-When submitting a PR, make sure you are using the latest master branch.
-Otherwise rebase and keep your changes always on top to be sure you are not deleting content of others.
+When submitting a PR, make sure you are using the latest main branch.
+Otherwise [rebase and keep your changes always on top](#2-keeping-your-local-repository-in-up-to-date) to be sure you are not deleting content of others.

 When merging someone else's PR, use your best judgement and ask if you are unsure.

-If your IDE or system creates some hidden config files (e.g. `.vscode/...), please make sure you don't upload them to the repo by updating the gitignore.
+If your IDE or system creates some hidden config files (e.g. `.vscode/...`), please make sure you don't upload them to the repo by updating the `.gitignore`.